MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 This article walks you through how to run the tool and the steps you need to do after you run it.

-## What does the easy policy setup tool do?
+## Teams for Education easy policy setup tool

 The easy setup tool applies a set of core policy definitions to students and optionally, a separate set of core policy definitions to educators and staff, with settings that are appropriate for each.
 Here's what happens when you run the tool.